 SWMU 83, the Long Sled Track, is a 369-acre area defined by the dispersion field of materials from tests at the Long Sled Track (Appendix C-11).
 The 5000-ft-long track has been used since 1966 to test rocket motor performance and the high-velocity impact of mock nuclear ordnance and ordnance containers.
 Radiological surveys, depleted uranium removal, and soil sampling have been conducted on this site, which is still an active testing area.
-Some industrial materials on the surface of this site are currently being removed as part of the TA III Clean-up Campaign.
+Legacy industrial materials on the surface of this site were removed in 2018 as part of the TA III Clean-up Campaign.